Sfinford/Radon/README.md

 - display of what files are uploaded and how many are uploaded
 - clean design with gradients
 - dark mode
+- choose between looping or autoplay for songs